JK: "I listened to Neapolis when I was in Italy. It sounded like two records being played at the same time.

 I am always abel to tell how things "strike" me but please don't be so mundane as to ask what it's all about because it's then

 that I become truly lost for words" - Jim, e-mail, 11th March 1998

-- Rumours persist of an LP test pressing.
-There's nothing in the Universal Tape Archive to indicate that any tape masters were ever prepared
+- Some rumours persisted of an LP test pressing.
+There's nothing in the Universal Tape Archive to indicate that any production masters

 - Some copies of the standard CD were sent out as promos.
 These have promo stickers on the back:

 - Sessions began at Bonny Wee Studios in January 1996 with a reunited Simple Minds in the form of